 Day’s form has been inconsistent; a missed cut at the US Open and a win are part of his last five tournaments.
 But since when did Jason Day ever need good form to win a big golf tournament?

 Marc Leishman has been the leading Aussie in the last three of five majors and has three top-10’s in his last three starts at The Open, including that heart-breaking playoff loss (thanks to a nasty divot) in 2015 at St Andrews.
 Leishman will be primed for this one and if he gets his irons dialed in, look out.

 Adam Scott is now 82nd in the world.
 Staggering for someone of his talent, his swing and with a green jacket in the cupboard.
-But although it’s easy to pin his troubles on a the putter, Scott’s wayward driver aren’t exactly helping either.
+But although it’s easy to pin his troubles on the putter, Scott’s wayward driver isn’t exactly helping either.
 Luckily driver won’t be used much this week, and few people strike their irons better than Scott once they get going.
-And this is definitely a ball strikers golf course.
+And this is definitely a ball striker’s golf course.

 We love that Scotty has Nick Faldo’s old caddie Fanny Sunesson on the bag this week.
-But picking Scotty for a win would be using our heart instead of our head.
+But picking Scotty for a win would be using our hearts instead of our heads.
 But just like when we tip against our footy team but they win, we couldn’t be happier if Scotty proves us wrong at Carnoustie.

 After a great start to the year including a top-5 finish for Cameron Smith at Augusta, things have been a little lean for the 24-year-old missing the cut in four of his last five starts.
 But things are looking up for Smith.
 His game at the Scottish Open looked really solid and he may surprise people this week in his second crack at the Open Championship.